getsentry/snuba/docs/source/architecture/slicing.rst

 Add the logical:physical mapping
 --------------------------------
-To add a physical partition to a storage's logical:physical mapping, or repartition, increment the slice count in ``settings.SLICED_STORAGES`` for the relevant storage.
+To add a slice to a storage's logical:physical mapping, or repartition, increment the slice count in ``settings.SLICED_STORAGES`` for the relevant storage.
 Change the mapping of the relevant storage's logical partitions in ``settings.LOGICAL_PARTITION_MAPPING``.